Frequently Asked Questions

 No. Claims will not show up in Health Passport until after they have been processed by the payer.

-A foster child’s demographic information is updated daily by the Texas Department of Family Protective Services (DFPS).
+A child in foster care’s demographic information is updated daily by the Texas Department of Family Protective Services (DFPS).

 No. The Allergies module is an interactive section that relies on provider input for updating.
 If “No allergy information has been documented for this person” is displaying in the Allergies section, the patient may have allergies that just haven’t been documented in Health Passport.
 If “No Known Allergies” is displaying in the Allergies section, it means that a provider has documented that the patient has no allergies to their knowledge.
 We strongly encourage providers to take the time to add any allergies the patient may have.